Grislow/KnowledgeBase/resources/glossary.md

 Comparison:
 * [gulp vs npm-scripts](https://gist.github.com/elijahmanor/179e47828bf760c218bb3820d929836d)

+## Template
+A file containing placeholders that are replaced with values during runtime.

+## Transmission Control Protocol(TCP)
+__TCP__ is a standard that defines how two devices communicate over an IP network.
+TCP is responsible for providing rules on:
+* establish and maintaining a connection between devices
+* how transmitted data is broken up into pieces(packets)
+* sending and accepting packets from the network layer
+* managing flow control
+* retransmission
+* transmission acknowledgement

+Every operating system is TCP capable.

 ## TCP/IP Model
 Also called the __Internet Protocol Suite__ or __Department of Defense model__ is a layered representation of how a computer network operates.
 Consists of 4 layers which create a hirarchical structure with the top layer being closest to the end user.